mary-a1/2024-hackathon-team-2/README.md

 - Contact Professionals: Easily reach out to mental health professionals directly through our platform to schedule appointments, ask questions, or seek guidance and support.

 - Community Forum: Engage with a supportive community through our interactive forum.
 Users can share their own resources, ask questions, and participate in discussions moderated by professionals and experienced community members.
-This collaborative space fosters peer support, knowledge sharing, and connection within the SomaliMindsMatter community.
+This collaborative space fosters peer support, knowledge sharing, and connection within the SomaliMindMatters community.

 ## Usage

-To use SomaliMindsMatter, follow these simple steps:
+To use SomaliMindMatters, follow these simple steps:

 - Exploring Resources:
   Navigate to the homepage to access the curated list of mental health resources.